benzengin/DevOps-SRE/ComputerScience/Readme.md

 A permalink or permanent link is a URL that is intended to remain unchanged for many years into the future, yielding a hyperlink that is less susceptible to link rot.
 Permalinks are often rendered simply, that is, as clean URLs, to be easier to type and remember.

+# What is SPIKE (software engineering)

+A spike is a product development method originating from Extreme Programming that uses the simplest possible program to explore potential solutions.
+It is used to determine how much work will be required to solve or work around a software issue.